 We remark

-The factor $Z_{\lambda}(\underline{q};\underline{x})$ coincides with the fixed point contribution of the Nekrasov partition function of 5d $\mathcal{N} = 1^*$ U($w$) gauge theory under identification of the weight parameters with the Coulomb moduli.
-From the representation theoretical point of view, the weight-$w$ character is associated with the tensor product of the Fock modules.
-In this context, the weight parameters $(x_\alpha)_{\alpha = 1,\ldots,w}$ are identified with the evaluation parameters.
+The factor $Z_{\lambda}(\underline{q};x)$ coincides with the fixed point contribution to the Nekrasov partition function of 5d $\mathcal{N} = 1^*$ U($w$) gauge theory under identification of the spectral parameters with the Coulomb moduli.
+From the representation theoretical point of view, the weight $w$ character is associated with the $w$-tensor product of the Fock modules.
+In this context, the spectral parameters $(x_\alpha)_{\alpha = 1,\ldots,w}$ are identified with the evaluation parameters.

-We may consider the same condition as the case of weight one \eqref{eq:pit_cond1}, which imposes the same pit condition for all the partitions $(\lambda_\alpha)_{\alpha = 1,\ldots, w}$.
-For the tensor product of the Fock modules, there exists a family of the irreducible representations obtained by specialization of the weight parameters $\underline{x} = (x_\alpha)_{\alpha = 1,\ldots,w}$~\cite{Feigin:2010qea}.
-We consider the resonance condition
+We may consider the same condition as the weight one case \eqref{eq:pit_cond1}, which imposes the same condition for all the partitions $(\lambda_\alpha)_{\alpha = 1,\ldots, w}$.
+For the tensor product of the Fock modules, we consider the resonance condition

 In this case, we obtain the following restriction on the set of partitions,